eosnetworkfoundation/docs/docs/50_eos-evm/20_eos-evm-network/20_connect-metamask.md

 2. Click on `Add network` at the end of the dropdown list \
 ![metamask top network button](./images/metamask_add_network_button.png)

-3. Fill in the connection details of the Trust EVM network you want to connect to and click the `Save` button \
+3. Fill in the connection details of the EOS EVM network you want to connect to and click the `Save` button \

 ![metamask_add_network_form](./images/metamask_add_network_form.png)

-The Trust Network Testnet Preview connection details follow:
+The EOS EVM Network Testnet Preview connection details follow:

 * `Network Name`: EOS EVM Network Testnet
 * `Chain ID`: 15556